Daesh is using the pandemic to repurpose its school curriculum for online users

 The second set of themes was identified with “Enemies of ISIS and Fighting Enemies with Violence” and sought to build hostility to the external.
 Fighting the enemy is the dominant focus.
 Graphic depictions of conflict are incessant and Islamic history is portrayed in those terms.

-Since losing its grip on schools, ISIS has developed similar approaches with computer games.
+Since losing its grip on schools, Daesh has developed similar approaches with computer games.
 It released an app targeting children with Islamic songs and filled with war-fighting images, including those of assault rifles and tanks.